excerpt from the upcoming book ‘Without Office’ by E. Mironichev

 Globalization changes the world and eventually the economies of entire countries.
 Parag Khanna, international relations expert and best-selling author, writes the following in his book “Connectography: Mapping the Future of Global Civilization” published in 2016: “A country cannot change where it is, but connectivity offers an alternative to the destiny of geography… Financial investors in New York and London and the capital pools they deploy in Asia, Swiss and Singaporean commodities brokers and the resource deposits they control in Africa and Latin America, Silicon Valley and Bangalore programmers and their global customers, German and American carmakers and their factories from Mexico to Indonesia — these are all cross-border circuits connected by way of supply chains”.

-– We live in the globally connected world and the number of freelancers is growing rapidly on all continents.
+– We live in a globally connected world and the number of freelancers is growing rapidly on all continents.

-– Changes in economy and technology changes our daily life.
+– Changes in economy and technology change our daily life.
 Work and life are fusing into one.

 – Technologies are changing faster than people and stereotypes.